reflectoring/reflectoring.github.io/_posts/2021-12-4-spring-boot-internationalization.md

 ![i18n example fr](/assets/img/posts/spring-boot-i18n/i18nexamplefr.png)

-In these diagrams, we can observe that the content of the Amazon website is being rendered in the French and German languages depending on whether the HTTP URL used in the browser ends with `.fr` or `.de`.
+In these screenshots, we can observe that the content of the Amazon website is being rendered in the French and German languages depending on whether the HTTP URL used in the browser ends with `.fr` or `.de`.

 **Internationalization is most often a one-time process undertaken during the initial stages of design and development**.